 Divine Smite — when does burning a spell slot on a swing pay off?

-Unlike Great Weapon Master or Sharpshooter, smite is never a bad trade per swing — it always adds expected damage on a hit.
+Unlike Great Weapon Master or Sharpshooter, smite is never a bad trade per swing in 5e (2014) — it always adds expected damage on a hit.
 The real question is slot economy: across a long day, which hits deserve the slot?
 The answer is sharper than most build guides admit, and it falls out cleanly from the same per-attempt math the engine already does for attack rolls.

 The smite contribution per swing